PySpice-org/PySpice/PySpice/Spice/Parser/README.md

+# Input file structure

+The circuit to be analyzed is described to ngspice by a set of element instance lines, which define the circuit topology and element instance values, and a set of control lines, which define the model parameters and the run controls.

+All lines are assembled in an input file to be read by ngspice.

+The input file will be scanned for valid utf-8 characters.

+Two lines are essential:
+* The first line in the input file must be the title, which is the only comment line that does not need any special character in the first place.
+* The last line must be .end, plus a newline delimiter.

+The order of the remaining lines is alomost arbitrary (except, of course, that continuation lines must immediately follow the line being continued, .subckt ... .ends, .if ... .endif, or .control ... .endc have to enclose their specific lines).

+Leading white spaces in a line are ignored, as well as empty lines.

+The lines described in sections 2.1 to 2.12 are typically used in the core of the input file, outside of a `.control` section.

+The `.include includefile` line may be placed anywhere in the input file.
+The contents of includefile will be inserted exactly in place of the .include line.

 # Naming conventions

 Fields on a line are separated by one or more blanks, a comma, an equal (=) sign, or a left